Thanks for stopping by. Have a look around and get to know me. I welcome your thoughts, comments, tips or personal contact requests.

 I currently use Logger32 as my prefered logging software.
-It offers a vast array of functions and is compatable with several other pieces of software including my rorator driver.
+It offers a vast array of functions and is compatable with several other pieces of software including my rotator driver.

-As a backup to the main station log I upload my log files to the cloud based HAMLOG.EU.
+As a backup to the main station log I upload my log files to the cloud based CLUBLOG.ORG and HAMLOG.EU.
 These are then displayed in real time below.